joshjetson/joshjetson.github.io/nothing_lost.md

 Once you start understanding what data structures are you slowly start to unravel the composition of a programming language.
 The ideas of:

+- Include all of the datastructures you worked on

 - How to store something
 - How to get something thats stored
 - How to delete something thats stored